High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Introduction

 \section{Introduction}

-The Puerto Rico power grid is an isolated system serving approximately 1.5 million customers \cite{puerto_rico_electric_power_authority_puerto_nodate}.
-Its island geography, in an area prone to hurricanes, coupled with decades of operational and financial challenges have led to a rapidly deteriorating situation over recent years.
-The frequency and duration of outages in Puerto Rico have increased since 2021, even in the absence of major weather events, with customers experiencing on average up to 13.7 interruptions annually, adding up to approximately 30 hours of interruptions per year \cite{aramayo_even_2025}, over twice the national average and far above other island systems like Hawaii or hurricane-prone areas like the Florida keys \cite{enernex_enernex_nodate}.
-Among the challenges contributing most to Puerto Rico's reliability deficiencies are a debilitated transmission grid and an aging generation fleet with frequent planned and unplanned outages.
-As a result, operating with insufficient system reserves has become nearly quotidian in Puerto Rico \cite{luma_monthly_2025}.
+Puerto Rico's power grid is an isolated system serving approximately 1.5 million customers \cite{puerto_rico_electric_power_authority_puerto_nodate}.
+The territory's island geography (in an area prone to hurricanes) coupled with decades of operational and financial challenges have led to a rapidly deteriorating situation over recent years.
+The frequency and duration of outages in Puerto Rico have increased since 2021, even in the absence of major weather events, with customers experiencing on average up to 13.7 interruptions annually, totaling approximately 30 hours of interruptions per year \cite{aramayo_even_2025}, over twice the national average and far above other island systems like Hawaii or hurricane-prone areas like the Florida Keys \cite{enernex_enernex_nodate}.
+Among the challenges contributing most to Puerto Rico's reliability deficiencies are an outage-prone transmission grid and an aging generation fleet with frequent planned and unplanned outages.
+As a result, operating with insufficient system reserves has become frequent in Puerto Rico \cite{luma_monthly_2025}.

-Several efforts have been undertaken by local and federal authorities to bring the quality of the electricity service in Puerto Rico up to national standards, while simultaneously pursuing other objectives like the goal, enacted into law by the Puerto Rico legislature in 2019, of meeting 100\% of its electricity needs with renewable sources by 2050.
-Some of the actions taken during this time included the arrival of LUMA, a new agent tasked with operating the power system and coordinating the Integrated Resource Planning process \cite{luma_integrated_2024}.